Harry J. Kazianis

 He previously served as part of the foreign policy team for the 2016 presidential campaign of Senator Ted Cruz.
 Kazianis in the past also managed the foreign policy communications efforts of the Heritage Foundation.
 He also served as Editor-In-Chief of the Tokyo-based The Diplomat magazine and WSD-Handa Fellow at the Center for Strategic and International Studies: PACNET.

-He has given lectures at Harvard, Yale and to many organizations on national security issues around the world.
+He has given lectures at Harvard, Yale, all branches of the U.S. military and to many private organizations on national security issues around the world.
 He holds a graduate degree focusing on international relations from Harvard University.

-Kazianis has provided expert commentary and/or published over 300 op-eds and analyses for multiple outlets including MSNBC, Fox News, Fox Business, Wolf Blitzer’s Situation Room, USA Today, Tucker Carlson Tonight, The Hugh Hewitt Show, Politico, The Washington Post, CNN, CNBC, The Financial Times, NBC, Slate, Reuters, AP, The Washington Examiner, The Washington Times, RollCall, RealClearPolitics, LA Times, Newsmax, BBC, Foreign Policy, The Hill, Breitbart, Fortune, Forbes, DefenseOne, Newsweek, NPR, Popular Mechanics and many others.
+Kazianis has provided expert commentary and/or published over 300 op-eds and analyses for multiple outlets including The Washington Post, MSNBC, Fox News, Fox Business, Wolf Blitzer’s Situation Room, USA Today, Tucker Carlson Tonight, The Hugh Hewitt Show, Politico, CNN, CNBC, The Financial Times, NBC, Slate, Reuters, AP, The Washington Examiner, The Washington Times, RollCall, RealClearPolitics, LA Times, Newsmax, BBC, Foreign Policy, The Hill, Breitbart, Fortune, Forbes, DefenseOne, Newsweek, NPR, Popular Mechanics, VOA and many others.

 Additional examples of his recent media work are below: